ansys/pyoptislang/doc/source/getting_started/index.rst

 Getting Started
 ===============
 In order to run PyOptiSLang, user must have access to licensed copy of optiSLang.
 The first supported supported version of optiSLang is 2023R1.
-For more information about OptiSLang, visit the `OptiSLang <https://www.ansys.com/products/connect/ansys-optislang>`_ page on the Ansys website.
+For more information about optiSLang, visit the `optiSLang <https://www.ansys.com/products/connect/ansys-optislang>`_ page on the Ansys website.

 ************
 Installation